wintwoo/llama-recipes/tutorial-short.md

 Summary:
 John and Jane like cheese pizza and photosynthesising in the Sun.
 John needs to get Jane to a doctor's appointment at tree thirty PM.
 ```
+** Want to run this interactively on the GPU node?
+You can use Slurm to create a new G2 VM using the command: `salloc -p l4 -n 1 --time=24:00:00` **

 4. Congratulations! you've now fine tuned the Llama2 foundational model using custom training dataset.
 To increase the accuracy of the model, try this lab again with the full samsum dataset or on a larger llama2 model.